NEW HAMPSHIRE

 TEAM ENTRY AND CERTIFICATION

-1. Deadline for team entry into NH American Legion Baseball program AND REQUESTS TO CHANGE BASE SCHOOL for the 2010 season will be no later than February 15, 2010.
+1. Deadline for team entry into NH American Legion Baseball program is no later than November 1st of the previous year.
+REQUESTS TO CHANGE BASE SCHOOL for the 2023 season will be no later than February 15, 2023.

 a.
 If one team does not comply with this rule prior to their first District Game, the penalty will be a forfeit and the game may not be played.

 b.
-If both teams do not comply with this rule, the District Director must be Notified within 24 hours and he will reschedule the game.
+If both teams do not comply with this rule, the Chairman must be Notified within 24 hours and he will reschedule the game.

-3. Each player’s birth certificate will accompany National Form #1.
+3. Each new first year player's (Prep, Junior or Senior player) birth certificate will accompany the hard copy Form #2.
 No player may participate in the program until a proper birth certificate has been submitted and accepted by the responsible Department Baseball Committee official.
-NOTE: Refer to National Rule Book for explanation as to what is proper Record of birth to be submitted.
+NOTE: Refer to National Rule Book for explanation as to what is proper record of birth to be submitted.
 (Refer to National Rule 2, E.)

-4. Proper Certificates of Insurance must be attached to National FORM #1 (Accident and Liability Required), AND EFFECTIVE BY THE 1ST DAY OF TRYOUTS.
+5. Proper Certificates of Insurance must be purchased and filled out on-line (Accident and Liability Required), AND THESE CERTIFICATES SHALL BE EFFECTIVE BY THE 1ST DAY OF TRYOUTS.

 DISTRICTS

-1. Junior District games will be scheduled regulation seven (7) inning games.
+1a.
+Prep, Junior and Senior District games will be scheduled seven (7) inning games.
+(See prep program exceptions above under game rules).

 7. The Department Baseball Committee will arrange the playoff schedule in the event there are ties for fourth place in the final standing.
 Finances for tie breaking games will be shared by the teams involved.